ivytag101/ivytag-theme/README.md

 # GETTING STARTED

-## This is a simple plug and play theme
+## This is a simple plug and play theme.

+# Run below code in your terminal

+`ext install MikaelKraft.ivytag-theme`

+# OR

 * Go to extension section of your VScode, use the search bar and type `ivytag theme`.
 The first three letters will pop it up within a list
 * The install will add ivytag theme to your Vscode software